Aadil1720/greenHarvest_mern/README.md

 # Green Harvest MERN Application

 This is a full-stack application built with the MERN stack (MongoDB, Express, React, Node.js).
-The project provides a platform to manage products, categories, and farmers for a green harvest application.

 ## Getting Started

 Follow these steps to set up and run the project on your local machine.